United States Regiments & Batteries > New Jersey

-The 6th New Jersey Infantry Regiment lost 3 officers and 124 enlisted men killed and mortally wounded and 1 officer and 71 enlisted men to disease during the Civil War.
+The Sixth New Jersey Infantry Regiment lost 3 officers and 124 enlisted men killed and mortally wounded and 1 officer and 71 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg.

 1861